iseessel/Ruby-Maverick-MVC/README.md

 Ruby Maverick(MVC) is a light-weight MVC built in ruby, inspired by Ruby on Rails.
 This API is currently in production.

 ## Documentation

+### Database Connection

+#### Creating Your Database
+Using the DBConnection class, you can easily create a new database.

+- In `lib/interACT` create a new file `create_my_database.sql`, wherein you write SQL for your database.

+- In `lib/interACT/db_connection.rb` modify the constants and the appropriate filenames with your new files `create_my_database.sql` and  `create_my_database.db`

+- ONLY use the `DBConnection::reset` method, if you want to reset your database.

+#### Adding New Tables
+You can call DBConnection.execute("SQL COMMANDS HERE") from the ruby console to add new columns to your database.
+Do NOT edit your create_my_database.sql, as this code will only be run once.

+### interACT Models
+Using instances of our database rows, interACT joins our controllers and our database.

+#### Creating a Model
+- Make sure you have an appropriate table in your database before you create a model.
+- Make a new class, that inherits from the SQLObject class.
+- Make sure to call finalize!, in order to define getter/setter methods for the column names!

+#### :finalize!
+- Defines the getter/setter methods for each column name
+- eg. If a cat has an age, owner_id, and color column, we can both change and access those column_names through our instance.

+#### ::columns
+- Returns array of column names

+#### ::table_name, ::table_name=(name)
+- By default the table name will be snake case, pluralized of the model class name. eg. `class CuteCat`'s table name will be cute_cats'
+- If you want to alter your table name, you can use the `table_name=(name)` method.

+#### :belongs_to(name, options)
+- Used to create many to one associations. eg.`class Dogs < SQLObject belongs_to :owner` creates the method #owner for the dog class.

+- By default the foreign_key will be name_id. eg. `:owner_id`, the primary_key will be `:id` and the Class Name will be `name.camelcase`, eg. `Owner`

+- If you want to customize these you can pass in an options hash of the form:
+`belongs_to :owner, foreign_key: :person_id, primary_key: :id, class_name: :Person`
+to overwrite these defaults

+#### :has_many(name, options)
+- Used to create one to many associations. eg. `class Owner < SQLObject has_many :dogs` creates the method #dogs for the dog class

+- Defaults follow the same conventions as outlined above(#belongs_to).

+#### has_one_through(name, through_name, source_name)

+#### :all
+- Returns all rows in the appropriate table as an array of SQLObjects.

+#### :find(id_num)
+- Returns the first instance as a SQLObject.

+#### #attributes
+- Returns a hash of all the attributes associated with that instance.

+#### #attribute_values
+- Returns an array of each column name associated with that instance.

+#### #save
+- Persists changes of the model instance to the database.

+#### #where(params)
+- Returns an array of SQLObjects, that match the given conditions.
+- eg. Cat.where(age: 2); returns all cats whose age is 2.

 ### Routes
 Ruby Maverick(MVC) routes receive an HTTP request and find the appropriate controller.
 Maverick(MVC) currently supports GET, POST, PUT, DELETE, and PATCH requests.